Hitting the Horse Trails in the Hyco Lake Region

 A good horse heals and horses seem to absorb stress and worries.
 Perhaps you know what I mean.
 I used to do all the other stuff: cross country jump, English discipline and shows, but I finally figured out that what I truly loved was what I had done with Sugar all those years ago, and that was hit the trail (or blaze new ones) and just go exploring; building confidence and courage and never lacking for a best friend.
 That’s my “why I do it.”

-Maybe your why is because of the mist that sometimes rises from the earth deep in the forest after a rain, maybe your why is because the gentle rhythm of your horse’s movement loosens up all that binds you.
-Maybe your why is because when you are on the trail, you are tapping deeply into your primordial nomadic roots and covering ground that many will never see in their lifetime.
+Maybe your why is because of the mist that sometimes rises from the earth deep in the forest after a rain.
+Maybe your why is because the gentle rhythm of your horse’s movement loosens up all that binds you.
+Maybe your why is because when you are on the horse trails , you are tapping deeply into your primordial nomadic roots and covering ground that many will never see in their lifetime.
 Maybe your why is that, when you catch the smell of an equine, you breathe in deep and when you exhale you are relaxed and smiling.

-So, whatever your “why” is, let’s talk about hitting the trails (or blazing new ones) in the Hyco Lake Region.
+So, whatever your “why” is, let’s talk about hitting the horse trails (or blazing new ones) in the Hyco Lake region.
 I hope you learn about a new trail in this article and find a new riding buddy and hey, I hope to see you on the trail.